IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Experiment Results and Analysis

+\fbox{ \parbox{0.97\columnwidth}{ \textbf{{Key Insights for RQ3:}} Future research should focus more on exploring dynamic methods to adjust boundary sensitivity in response to imbalanced data, which could further enhance classification performance.
+Additionally, incorporating attention mechanisms or adversarial training techniques to improve boundary clarity under more extreme imbalanced conditions can offer stronger defenses against adversarial attacks and boost generalization to diverse biased graph data. } }

-\subsection{Efficiency and Scalability Analysis (RQ4)}
+\subsection{Efficiency and Scalability Analysis (\textbf{RQ4})}

-In this section, we analyze the efficiency and scalability of node- and graph-level IGL algorithms.
-The results on Cora~\cite{yang2016revisiting} and Proteins~\cite{dobson2003distinguishing,borgwardt2005protein} are shown in Figure \ref{fig:efficiency_time_memory}.
-Additional statistics on other datasets are in Appendix~\ref{app:results}.
+\textbf{Results} (Figure \ref{fig:efficiency_time_memory}).
 As we can observe, IGL algorithms generally have higher time or space complexity compared to backbones.
-Some algorithms (\eg, GraphMixup~\cite{graphmixup2022}, LTE4G~\cite{lte4g2022} and DataDec~\cite{datadec2023}) can achieve relatively good performance improvement with less complexity increase.
-Besides, although some algorithms (\eg, TOPOAUC~\cite{topoauc2022}, GraphPatcher~\cite{graphpatcher2024} and PASTEL~\cite{pastel2022}) achieve remarkable effectiveness improvement, they largely increase the complexity of time and space.
-Additionally, the efficiency problem of IGL is specially pronounced on the large-scale dataset (ogbn-arXiv~\cite{hu2020open}), as shown in Tables \ref{tab:main_res_node_cls_acc_20}, \ref{tab:main_res_node_deg_acc_2_mid}, and \ref{tab:main_res_node_topo_acc_2_high}, nearly half of IGL algorithms run out of memory.
+Some algorithms (\eg, GraphMixup, LTE4G and DataDec) can achieve relatively good performance improvement with less complexity increase.
+Besides, although some algorithms (\eg, TOPOAUC, GraphPatcher and PASTEL) achieve remarkable effectiveness improvement, they largely increase the complexity of time and space.
+Additionally, the efficiency problem of IGL is specially pronounced on the large-scale dataset (ogbn-arXiv), as shown in Tables \ref{tab:main_res_node_cls_acc_20}, \ref{tab:main_res_node_deg_acc_2_mid}, and \ref{tab:main_res_node_topo_acc_2_high}, nearly half of IGL algorithms run out of memory.
 IGL algorithms struggle to achieve a satisfactory balance between performance and efficiency.
+Additional results are in Appendix~\ref{app:results}.

+\fbox{ \parbox{0.97\columnwidth}{ \textbf{{Key Insights for RQ4:}} Graph learning for ultra-large-scale data is a prominent research frontier in the community.
+The new paradigm of graph foundation models poses substantial challenges in memory-time-efficiently addressing imbalanced graph data and achieving high-quality representation learning.
+Investigating graph representation frameworks built on models like graph transformers, and state space models, \etc., presents a promising avenue for future development. } }